The Vincent Square Eating Disorder Service is staffed by a multidisciplinary team of over 100 specialist staff including:

 She has a PhD in genetic epidemiology and published over 40 peer-reviewed publications in mood and eating disorders.
 Before joining Vincent Square, Dr Kan worked as a Consultant Psychiatrist in general adult psychiatry at North London.

 She first started working on the inpatient ward as a staff nurse before being promoted to Deputy Ward Manager.
-After 5 years she moved to the liaison team within the outpatient service.
-Within this time, Claire also did a 1 year secondment with the Childrens and Young People Service as a specialist clinical practitioner.
+After 5 years, she moved to the Liaison Team within the outpatient service.
+During this time, Claire also did a 1-year secondment with the Children’s and Young People Service as a specialist clinical practitioner, gaining clinical experience of working with this age group.

-Claire has a clinical interest in the use of cognitive behavioural therapy (CBT) in the treatment of eating disorders and is hoping to gain a CBT therapist qualification in the next few years.
+Claire has a clinical interest in the use of cognitive behavioural therapy (CBT) in the treatment of eating disorders and has successfully completed a post graduate diploma in CBT for severe mental illness specialising in CBT for eating disorders through UCL in recent years.

 Maria Giulia is a Consultant Child and Adolescent Psychiatrist at the CAMHS Community Eating disorder Service.